Cybersafety in Queensland schools

 Communicate with your child

 This is a great time to have open discussions about their technology use and reassure your child that they can talk to you or another trusted adult about any online concerns, if they have made a mistake, or if someone makes them feel uncomfortable.
-The eSafety Commissioner’s Start the chat and stay safe online (PDF, 2.7MB) booklet has more information.
+The eSafety Commissioner’s online safety book has more information.

 For more information about learning at home, visit learning@home.